perses-org/showcase-covid-app/README.md

 ***

-Make changes to this file to commit and run Perses
+Make changes to this file to commit and run Perses.